Valasapalle

 Valasapalle (lit/eng term.
-'Migration Village') is a village in Chittoor district of the Indian state of Andhra Pradesh.
+'Migration Village') is a village in Madanapalle mandal, Annamayya district of the Indian state of Andhra Pradesh.
 The village is also a major exporter of farmed goods for the Madanapalle revenue division.
 The village has vast farmlands that are used to produce many crops; with rural settlements still being present.
 It is located 8 km away from the city of Madanapalle.
 During certain times of the year, the village attracts visitors due to it being located in relatively close proximity to the prominent Boyakonda Gangamma pilgrimage site.

 Demographics

 According to the 2011 census, Valasapalle has a population of 4,171.
 The overall literacy rate for the village was 68.86%, of which 76.41% Males and 60.70% females were literate.